hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

  ::

-  # echo “This is text” > textfile
+  # echo "This is text" > textfile
-  # echo “This is even more text” >> textfile
+  # echo "This is even more text" >> textfile
   # sed 's/text/stuff/' textfile
    This is stuff
    This is even more stuff

 sed can also be used to print certain lines (not replacing text) that match a pattern.
-For this you leave out the leading ‘s’ and just provide a pattern: ‘/PATTERN/p’.
-The trailing letter determines, what sed should do with the text that matches the pattern (‘p’: print, ‘d’: delete)
+For this you leave out the leading 's' and just provide a pattern: '/PATTERN/p'.
+The trailing letter determines, what sed should do with the text that matches the pattern ('p': print, 'd': delete)

  ::